nkutechologies/Blood-Bank-Analytics/ReadMe.md

 The Client wanted to develop a comprehensive Blood Bank Management Information System (BBMIS) that will help them improve their processes and overall efficiency of each of their departments such as Blood Campaign Management, Donor Management, Blood Ordering, reports, billing, Accounts & Payroll.

+### Tools & Technologies

+- Power BI
+- GoJs
+- D3
+- Chart.js
+- High Charts
+- Ag-Grid

 ## Modules